How to Brew

 Step One: Start by measuring your loose leaf tea.
 Generally, you should measure 1 teaspoon loose leaf tea per 8 oz cup of tea.
 However, fluffier blends such as white teas and Chamomile may require as much as one tablespoon or more, while denser teas such as Gunpowder may require less than one teaspoon.

-Flip over the tea label on your Arbor Teas bag to find our suggested serving size per 8 oz cup.
+Look at the label on the back of your Arbor Teas bag to find our suggested serving size per 8 oz cup.

 Place the measured tea in a T-sac to make a do-it-yourself teabag or directly in an infuser.
 Next place the T-sac or infuser in your mug/teapot.